 To protect yourself and others from coronavirus:

-‧ Wash your hands: wet your hands with clean, running water and apply soap.
+- Wash your hands often: Wet your hands with clean, running water and apply soap.
 Lather your hands, including the backs, between your fingers, and under your nails, and scrub for at least 20 seconds.
-Rinse.
+Rinse thoroughly.

-‧ Cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the bin and wash your hands.
-If you do not have a tissue on hand, cough or sneeze into your elbow rather than on your hands.
+- Cover coughs and sneezes: Cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the trash and wash your hands.
+If you do not have a tissue on hand, cough or sneeze into your elbow rather than into your hands.

 What happens if I feel unwell?

-Seek early medical help if you have a fever, cough and difficulty breathing, and share your travel history with healthcare providers.
+Seek early medical help if you have a fever, cough, and difficulty breathing.
+Remember to share your travel history with healthcare providers.

 What should I be aware of when visiting a live market?